vitest-dev/vitest/docs/guide/debugging.md

 ## Terminal

-To debug a test file in your shell, add a `debugger` statement anywhere in your code, and then run `ndb`:
+To debug a test file without an IDE, you can use [`ndb`](https://github.com/GoogleChromeLabs/ndb).
+Just add a `debugger` statement anywhere in your code, and then run `ndb`:

 ```sh
 # install ndb globally